equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 Every now and then you can find an article that Ruby is dead but rarely those articles provide any evidence.
 Usually those articles are just developers personal opinions or personal experiences not tackling global data.
-Just because your one company decides to use other technology doesn't means that the entire language is dead.
+Just because one company decides to use other technology doesn't means that the entire language is dead.

 Ruby is very much alive: